spacez320/eudaimonia/posts/projects-of-note.md

 This is just a list of projects to keep track of, mostly based on an initial impression.

+### AI

+- [CrewAI](https://github.com/joaomdmoura/crewAI) a system to coordinate
+  cooperative AI agents on a set of tasks.

 ## CLI

 - [Dasel](https://github.com/tomwright/dasel), similar to jq or yq but covers